Trogir

 Frequently Asked Questions about Trogir

-Most visitors spend 3 to 4 hours exploring Trogir, which is enough to walk the compact Old Town, visit the Cathedral of St. Lawrence with its famous Radovan portal, climb Kamerlengo Fortress, and enjoy a coffee on the waterfront.
-If you want to visit nearby beaches on Ciovo Island or have a leisurely lunch, plan for a full half-day or day.
+Most visitors spend 3 to 4 hours exploring Trogir, which is enough to walk the compact Old Town, visit the Cathedral of St. Lawrence with its famous Radovan portal, climb Kamerlengo Fortress and enjoy a coffee on the waterfront.
+If you also want to visit nearby beaches on Čiovo or have a leisurely lunch, plan for a full half-day or day.

 Absolutely.
 Trogir is just 30 minutes from Split by bus or car and is one of the best-preserved medieval towns in Europe.
-Its UNESCO-listed Old Town is set on a tiny island connected by bridges, packed with Romanesque and Renaissance architecture.
+Its UNESCO-listed Old Town sits on a tiny island connected by bridges and is packed with Romanesque and Renaissance architecture.
 It makes an easy and rewarding half-day trip from Split, or a pleasant alternative base with a quieter atmosphere.

 Trogir is a UNESCO World Heritage Site known for its remarkably well-preserved medieval Old Town built on a small island.
-Key landmarks include the Cathedral of St. Lawrence with Master Radovan's famous 13th-century portal (one of the finest examples of Romanesque-Gothic art in Europe), Kamerlengo Fortress, and the harmonious mix of Romanesque, Gothic, Renaissance, and Baroque architecture.
+Key landmarks include the Cathedral of St. Lawrence with Master Radovan's famous 13th-century portal — one of the finest examples of Romanesque-Gothic art in Europe — Kamerlengo Fortress, and a harmonious mix of Romanesque, Gothic, Renaissance and Baroque architecture.

-May-June and September-October offer pleasant weather and fewer tourists.
-Trogir is very manageable even in summer, though the small Old Town can feel crowded midday in July-August when cruise passengers visit.
-Early morning or late afternoon visits in summer are recommended.
+May–June and September–October offer pleasant weather and fewer tourists.
+Trogir is manageable even in summer, though the small Old Town can feel crowded around midday in July–August when cruise passengers visit.
+Early-morning or late-afternoon visits in high season are ideal.
 The waterfront promenade is lovely for evening strolls year-round.

 Book Tours & Experiences in Trogir